 The second book, entitled Hate on Campus: How Racism, Liberalism, and the Rise of White Supremacy Shape College Students’ Identities, is under contract with the Taylor & Francis Group and is expected to release next year.
-Co-authored with Dr. Rashawn Ray, it is one of the first books to look how a Generation Z cohort has been impacted by the resurgence of mainstream White supremacy, an increase national political divisiveness, and a proliferation of racially and religiously motivated hate crimes and bias incidents.
+It is one of the first books to look how a Generation Z cohort has been impacted by the resurgence of mainstream White supremacy, an increase national political divisiveness, and a proliferation of racially and religiously motivated hate crimes and bias incidents.

 Of the 18 collaborative projects she has led or co-led, nine have engaged off-campus partners, two have been conducted internationally, 11 have addressed issues of underrepresented groups, and 14 have resulted in exhibitions.
 She has taught more than 70 classes on three campuses: Wayne State University, University of Alabama at Birmingham, and University of Maryland, College Park, where she was an associate professor with tenure and the inaugural director of the graphic design program.